jrpotter/notebook/notes/algebra/structures.md

 %%ANKI
 Basic
-A structure is a tuple of how many elements?
+A binary structure is a tuple of how many elements?
 Back: Two.
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1751416133887-->